SeedDMS/audd/README.md

-# Extension for retrieving data fro audd.io
+# Extension for retrieving data from audd.io

 Audd.io is a commercial service which recognizes songs based on parts of the audio file.
 This extensions extracts a couple of seconds from